-Despite my initial prejudice toward wearable tech, it was a tempting offer: apparently, his fitness tracker's smart alarm feature could monitor my sleep cycle and wake me up at the most appropriate moment (a light sleeping stage) within a specified wake-up window.
+Despite my initial bias, it was a tempting offer: apparently, the smart alarm feature could monitor my sleep cycle and wake me up at the most appropriate time (a light sleeping stage) within a wake-up window.
 And it worked.
-Waking up no longer felt like being abruptly pulled from a deep, comforting place, heart racing thanks to alarm tunes – and yes, I've tried them all, but even my favorite music sounds like a doomsday warning when waking me up.
-Equipped with a silent alarm feature, the wristband woke me up within the selected timeframe, with a vibration and no anxiety-inducing tunes.
+Waking up no longer felt like being abruptly pulled from a deep, comforting place, heart racing thanks to alarm tunes – and yes, I've tried them all, but even my favorite songs sound like a doomsday warning when waking me up.
+Thanks to the silent alarm feature, the wristband woke me up within the chosen timeframe with a light vibration and no anxiety-inducing tunes.
 On top of that, not being woken up by sounds is something for which anyone one shares a room with can be thankful.

 But first, let's go through some of our users' most wanted features.

 The first one goes without saying, but it may be worth remembering some of the reasons that make battery life a crucial element to evaluate.
 First of all, charging is always an inconvenience.
 On top of that, imagine achieving a personal record at running or swimming and not having it recorded, or missing an appointment because your fitness tracker is, well, dead.
 Tough luck, life goes on, but I'd suggest being on the safe side.

 Moving on, many, but not all fitness trackers, detect workouts automatically – and no, moving from the couch to the kitchen doesn't qualify as a workout, though your tracker should still count those steps.
 In most cases, users must select their current activity from a list that may include swimming, cycling, yoga, golf, and weightlifting (to name a few possibilities).
 Fitness trackers with an activity detection feature make things more convenient, as they identify which exercise someone is doing and the user must take no further action.